WhiteHouse/heartbleed/README.md

 This module was developed in response to the Heartbleed bug in OpenSSL.

-The problem Heartbleed module solves is this: I need my Drupal site users to reset their passwords.
-I don't have any reason to believe passwords were compromised, and I don't want to alarm anyone.
-But I don't want people to be able to keep using passwords that may have potentially been compromised.
+The problem Heartbleed module solves is this: I have patched my site against the Heartbleed vulnerability, and I want my Drupal site users to reset their passwords.
+There's no indication Heartbleed was used against my site, but out of an abundance of caution I want to reset all of my users' passwords to ensure their protection.

-Here's the user experience for an authenticated users on example.com after Heartbleed module is installed:
+Here's the user experience for an authenticated user on example.com after Heartbleed module is installed:

  - (I remember my password.)
-Next time I log into example.com, I'm immediately logged back out and sent to example.com/user/heartbleed.
+Next time I type in my username and password to log into example.com, I'm immediately redirected to example.com/user/heartbleed.
 Here I see a note informing me about Heartbleed and instructing me to enter my email address to request a password reset link be sent to my email.
  - (I forgot my password.)
 Nothing changes.
 When I go to example.com to log in,